 For those who want to learn how to create a website, Webflow offers a free starter package.
-From there, you’ll find a versatile range of subscriptions.
-These include the basic Site plans from $12/month, team-based Workspace plans from $19/month, e-commerce plans from $29/month, and a custom Enterprise plan.
+There are many subscription options available.
+You can choose from the basic Site plan starting at $12/month, team-based Workspace plans starting at $19/month and e-commerce plans starting at $29/month.
+There is also a custom Enterprise plan.

 Elementor vs Thrive Architect

 While some WordPress page builders primarily accommodate either designers (as with Elementor), web developers (like Beaver Builder), or both at the same time, there are a few that are geared towards mostly marketing professionals and businesses, and Thrive Architect happens to be one of them.

 The plugin offers them top-notch features, which will ensure impressive sales results.
 It also includes the necessary page-building tools that they already know.
 While both platforms offer the same level of design and customization capabilities, Thrive Architect makes it a more suitable choice for creating high-converting landing pages and other similar market-optimized websites.

 Thrive’s editing dashboard is similar to Elementor.
 It has a front-end interface that allows you to see what your customers will get.
 As the former accomplishes this with a huge workspace and a single feature-rich sidebar, the latter approaches it with two, each on either side of the screen.